soddygo/codex-acp-agent/README.md

     - `/model` — Show or set the current model (uses `Op::OverrideTurnContext`).
     - `/approvals` — Set approval mode (`untrusted | on-request | on-failure | never`).
     - `/status` — Rich status (workspace, account, model, token usage).
+    - `/compact` — Summarize conversation to prevent hitting the context limit.
+    - `/review` — Review current changes and find issues.
+    - `/new` — Start a new chat during a conversation.
+    - `/quit` — Exit Codex agent.
+Shows a goodbye message and requests backend shutdown if available.

 - Available commands with custom prompts
   - On new session the agent first advertises built-in commands.